openjdk/jtreg/plugins/idea/README.md

 Debugging works as for any other Java application.
 Simply set breakpoints (this can be done by left-clicking the area to the left of the code in the source editor, which will cause a red circle to appear).
 During a test debug, execution will stop at any given breakpoints, allowing you to see values of variables, set watch expressions, etc.

-> Note: debugging only works with a _single_ test action (e.g. `@run` or `@compile`).
+> Note: debugging only works with a _single_ test action such as `@run` or `@compile`.
 If multiple test actions are present, debugging will not work correctly.
 This is a known issue.
 To workaround, please manually remove the test actions that do not need to be debugged.
+Conversely, `@build` actions can be safely ignored, as they do not have any adverse effect on the debugging process.

 ### Inspecting jtreg test results